A single-photon large-momentum-transfer atom interferometry scheme for Sr or Yb atoms with application to determining

-Assuming an experimental phase resolution of $1\,\mathrm{mrad}$, we find an instrument of height $L=3\,\mathrm{m}$ operating in the `X' configuration with a laser pulse separation of $\dt = 1\,\mathrm{ms}$ to be sufficient for an absolute mass measurement of Sr or Yb at the level of $1\times 10^{-11}$.
+Assuming an experimental phase resolution of $1\,\mathrm{mrad}$ \footnote{This could be achieved, for example, by averaging 100 shots at a resolution of $10\,\mathrm{mrad/shot}$}, we find an instrument of height $L=3\,\mathrm{m}$ operating in the `X' configuration with a laser pulse separation of $\dt = 1\,\mathrm{ms}$ to be sufficient for an absolute mass measurement of Sr or Yb at the level of $1\times 10^{-11}$.
 The total number of LMT pulses required for this, fewer than 500, is feasible with existing techniques \cite{Wilkason2022,Wilkason2022thesis}.
 Interestingly, such a precise measurement of the absolute mass of strontium would be sufficient to resolve the rest-mass difference between the ground and excited states,

 Reliably making an atom interferometry measurement of such high precision requires careful control of systematic effects.
 The majority of the systematic effects in \cite{Morel2020,Parker2018} arise from the laser beam.
 Intermediate-scale atom interferometers (prototypes for larger-scale gravitational wave detectors) are being designed to very high specifications \cite{Badurina2020,Abe2021} that should result in laser pulses with systematics comparable (at worst) to the present generation of Rb \cite{Morel2020} and Cs \cite{Parker2018} experiments (but there is scope to improve them).
 Although the light shifts and diffraction phases arising from Raman/Bragg pulses and Bloch oscillations used for Rb and Cs can be avoided by using single-photon pulses in Sr or Yb atoms (or other neutral atomic species with suitably narrow clock transitions), other systematics may arise.